 What shoes do you wear kayaking?

 Footwear can range from old sneakers with wool socks, to river sandals, to neoprene wetsuit booties, to “wellies”, to dedicated paddling shoes

 How do you stay dry in a kayak?

 Use a sit-inside kayak with a skirt and wear the proper attire to stay dry.

-- The 5 best inflatable kayaks for summer 2020
+- Here are the best inflatable kayaks for summer 2020

 - The best inflatable paddle boards for fun outdoor activities

 - The 7 best water shoes for different aquatic adventures

 - These are the best cheap hot tub deals for August 2020